cf-tme/connect_2022_labs/lab3.md

 ![linkgh](./screencaps/pages_gh_repo_select.png)

 Once selected you will need to configure build parameters.
-This is build using React so we will set the following build parameters:
+This is built using React so we will set the following build parameters:
 ```
 Project name - connect_2022_lab3
-Production branch - master
+Production branch - main
 Framework preset - *blank*
 Build command - *blank*
 Build output directory - /public